up to Calligraphy

 Some online resources for Calligraphy

-The Society for Calligraphy, Southern California, is a long way away from Toronto (where I live) but maybe they can help you find something local.
+The Society for Calligraphy, Southern California, is a long way away from Ontario in Canada (where I live) but maybe they can help you find something local.

-Cynscribe has a rather ugly web site with links to resources in Canada.
-Closer to home (for me at least) is the Calligraphic Arts Guild of Toronto which seems to hold events, including workshops and classes.
+Closer to home (for me at least) is the Calligraphic Arts Guild of Toronto which holds regular meetings and events, including workshops and classes as well as an annual exhibition in Etobicoke, ON.

 Here is a separate page I wrote about some books on calligraphy that you might like or find useful.

-If you are downtown, Midoco (on Bloor E. of Bathurst, conveniently and dangerously near Seekers' Books and Dooney's Café) is an art supply store that looks like a discount or convenience store at first, and isn't.
+If you are downtown, Midoco (on Bloor E. of Bathurst, conveniently and dangerously near Seekers' Books; there's another branch on Queen West near the Beaches) is an art supply store that looks like a discount or convenience store at first, and isn't.

 Most of the work I do is for my own pleasure, and I most often use felt tip marker pens that have a calligraphic edge.
 Sometimes I use brushes.
 Windsor & Newton make the best pointy ones, but Daler and some others do good flat-edged ones for single stroke work.
 I get most of them at Midoco, including the Series 7 watercolour brushes for doing really fine hairlines.